 Peterson Companies decided to renovate the block of Ellsworth Drive that’s already mostly a pedestrian plaza.
 We were not in theory opposed to careful renovation.
-The developer chose to add a layer of astroturf (fake plastic grass) to what is now the asphalt road.
+The developer chose to add a layer of astroturf (synthetic turf or plastic grass) to what is now the asphalt road.
 This was in theory to make it more inviting.

 FOSC and other groups and individuals have reacted negatively to this proposal, for detailed reasons laid out in the letters and testimony below.
 We have had meetings, testified before the Montgomery Planning Board, and even gave a technical paper on the topic.
 It’s an active issue, as this is just one area where it’s being used.
 But it’s one that’s very visible, highly trafficked, and in our watershed.

 Focus on: Ellsworth Drive Synthetic Turf Proposal

 Plastic bits from artificial turf outside Discovery bldg 9.2020